Mohamed-Galloul/mohamed-galloul/README.md

 <p align="center"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=mohamed-galloul" alt="mohamed-galloul" /></a> </p>

+Mohamed is a results-focused Data Scientist and Machine Learning Engineer with hands-on experience transforming challenging research concepts into production-ready models.
+He excels at leveraging advanced AI methods—ranging from speech recognition and computer vision to NLP and generative models—to solve real-world problems.
+Mohamed has led multi-faceted research initiatives, using technologies like PyTorch/Lightning, Hugging Face Transformers, and Sci-kit Learn to build end-to-end models, reduce error rates, and improve performance metrics.
+With a track record of publishing at top conferences, mentoring diverse teams, and deploying robust systems in cloud environments, Mohamed brings a proven ability to deliver actionable insights that align with business or research objectives.
+His collaborative mindset, strong leadership skills, and passion for innovation make him a valuable contributor to any data-driven organization.
 - 👨‍💻 All of my projects are available at [https://github.com/Mohamed-Galloul](https://github.com/Mohamed-Galloul)

 - 📫 How to reach me **eng.mohamedgalloul@gmail.com**